Friday, October 21, 2011

 1936

-People remember the monsters and Flash's wrestling tights from the brilliant original 1936 serial, but not everyone remembers that at the core of all the derring-do was a hot love quadrangle, with Princess Aura, daughter of Ming the Merciless, lusting uninhibitedly after the earth man, who stays true to Dale (Jean Rogers), the long-suffering earth woman who is desired b Ming.
-Dale is often thrown into very revealing gowns and pawed by hawkmen, old Ming, and crab clawed dragon monsters, while Aura slithers around and pulls strings behind her father's throne.
-It was Princess Aura I had the hots for as a kid, and Lawson is pretty solid, and awfully kinky-- a kind of Fah Lo Suee of Mongo.
-I guess it was okay to lust uninhibitedly in a 1930s serial if you never get your man.
-"Space Soldiers" is I think the name this hides under on the Netflix stream.
-If you can see the whole serial, if you can't see the edited together feature SPACE SOLDIERS.
-Either way, see!
+People remember the monsters and Flash's wrestling tights from the brilliant original 1936 serial but not everyone remembers that at the core of all the derring-do was a hot love quadrangle: Ming's kinky daughter, Princess Aura, lusts uninhibitedly after the earth man, who stays true to Dale (Jean Rogers), the long-suffering earth woman who is desired by Ming (and Prince Baron longs for Aura).
+Dale is often thrown into very revealing gowns and pawed by hawk men and the a crab-clawed dragon monster while Aura arches her wicked eyebrows and pulls strings behind her father's throne like the Fah Lo Suee of Mongo.
+It was Princess Aura I had the hots for as a kid and Lawson is pretty solid and awfully kinky.
+I guess it was okay as far as the code was concerned to lust uninhibitedly in a 1930s serial if you never get your man.
+If you can see the whole serial, see it.
+If you can't, see the edited together feature SPACE SOLDIERS.
+Either way, keep your eye on Priscilla at all times.

 Allison Hayes